 If you feel the need to constantly erase evidence of who you’ve been looking up on social media, consider yourself busted.
 If you genuinely think there’s no problem with what you’re searching for on social media, there shouldn’t be any reason to hide it from your partner.

 It’s human nature to seek validation.
 However, if you’re constantly messaging friends who love nothing more than to flirtatiously remind you how hot or smart or funny you are, you’re wading into some murky territory in terms of fidelity.

 Complimenting People’s Physical Appearance

 There are plenty of ways to appreciate someone cute without actually offering up compliments.
-When you start leaving thirsty comments on people’s photos, however, you’re switching from being a passive and an active participant in a digital flirtation.
+When you start leaving thirsty comments on people’s photos, however, you’re switching from being a passive and an active participant in social media cheating.

 Your partner should be the person you can tell anything to.
 If you’re confiding in someone other than your partner on a regular basis and sharing things you wouldn’t tell your significant other, mark one in the cheating column.

 If your relationship with a friend on social media is truly innocent, there shouldn’t be any real reason to contact them via other mediums.
 Even if you don’t consider taking your digital friendship offline Facebook cheating, it is, at the very least, pretty suspect behavior.

 Friending Sexy Strangers

 Social media is all about making new friends and reconnecting with old ones.
 However, if you or your significant other are accepting friend requests from people based on nothing but their profile photos, it may be a sign that you’re not being entirely faithful.